hassangaber/network_design/README.md

 The guided search algorithm finds the optimal graph using the a greedy heuristic where the objective is minimizing the cost-to-reliability ratio of the links between the nodes.

+#### Monte-Carlo Approach to Computing Reliability

+Reliability is the probability that the graph works (is fully-connected; you can visit any node regardless of the node you are at).
+By creating simulations of removing edges and then checking for full connectivity with that modified graph, we can approximate the reliability of the graph.
+Eventually, if all the combination of edge disconnections is found ($2^{E}$), the exact reliability can be found.
+The approximation of the simulation gets better with more iterations.

 ### Code Structure

 ### How to Run